bitovi/academy/src/web-components/10-custom-events/custom-events.md

 }
 ```

-`handleEvent` is convenient when you only have a few events you're curious about, but when you have many events it can be difficult to differentiate between the events since they are all on the same method.
+`handleEvent` is convenient when you only have a few events you’re curious about, but when you have many events it can be difficult to differentiate between the events since they are all on the same method.

 ## Solution